 Who participates in the Young Scholars LPP?

 Because parents and guardians play a vital role in their children's educational development, they are encouraged to take part in Program activities designed to provide ongoing support for and encouragement to participating students.
-Parents and guardians also have the opportunity to pursue their own personal development through Utica College Continuing Education courses and specially planned workshops held at the College.
+Parents and guardians also have the opportunity to pursue their own personal development through Utica University Continuing Education courses and specially planned workshops held at the University.

 What does the Young Scholars LPP offer students?

 The major components of the Young Scholars LPP are:

 - Academic support, tutoring, and special review sessions (September–June)

 - Counseling provided by social workers and staff (Year-round)

-- Summer programming on the Utica College campus for students in grades 7-12 (July)
+- Summer programming on the Utica University campus for students in grades 7-12 (July)

 - Community service (Year-round)